 2. Put all deadlines in your planner system and mark them boldly!
 Put reminders to yourself a couple days in advance so you remember when things are due.
 Deadlines in this process are adhered to strictly so don't wait until the last minute to take care of details.

-5. Attend the floor meetings with your Resident Assistant.
-These meetings are designed to answer any questions you have about the Room Draw process.
+4. Attend the floor meetings with your Resident Assistant.
+These meetings are designed to answer any questions you have about the room draw process.

-6. If you don't understand any part of this process, be sure to ask the Director of Residence Life & Housing, your Residence Hall Director, Assistant Residence Director, or a Resident Assistant.
-Our staff is here to help you through the Room Draw process.
+5. If you don't understand any part of this process, than just ask for clarity.
+For more information be sure to ask the Director of Residence Life, your Residence Hall Director, a Community Coordinator, or a Resident Assistant.
+Our staff is here to help you through the room draw process.